gmcheems-org/chess-opening-book-reader/README.md

 ## Supported Formats:

-- CTG - used by products such as Chessbase
+- [x] CTG - used by products such as Chessbase
-- Polyglot - used by a number of open source projects
+- [x] Polyglot - used by a number of open source projects

+Todo:
 - ABK - used by products such as Arena
 - EPD
 - ECO